CosmeValera/ReactProjects/devOps/ssl-certificates/README.md

 ```

 After this, your browser will show a valid padlock for `https://localhost`, no warning.
 This is exactly what Let's Encrypt does at scale, except their CA is already pre-trusted by every browser in the world, so step 2c is not needed.

+This is why self-signed certs trigger a browser warning: the client can't verify the signature because the CA that signed it (you) is not in its trusted list.
+And it's also why importing `ca.crt` into your OS fixed the warning: you manually added your CA to that trusted list.

 > | Manual step (what you did) | cert-manager equivalent |
 > |---|---|